SameSalamander5710/DynamicFPSLimiter/README.md

-# Dynamic FPS Limiter v4.4
+# Dynamic FPS Limiter v4.4 [Not updated!] #TODO: Update info, changelog, screenshots

 A lightweight companion app for RTSS that uses it's profile modification API to dynamically adjust framerate limits based on real-time GPU and CPU usage.
 - Instead of relying on a fixed FPS cap below average framerates for smooth gameplay, it intelligently raises the cap when performance headroom is available, allowing consistently smooth frametimes, with the caveat of a momentary stutter during FPS limit transition.